Last Updated on

 For foot eczema to heal properly, it needs to be kept properly aired out, so that it is free from sweat.
 These Hypoallergenic Socks are the perfect eczema socks, as they’re made of 100% organic cotton and are latex-free and elastic free, so completely comfortable and non-irritating.
 We also love these new adult socks for foot eczema from Remedywear!
 Why are they great?
 The fabric is composed of TENCEL and zinc for double the relief and comfort.
 They come in kids sizes too.

 Both socks can also be used for wet wrap therapy, which will keep skin hydrated and allow eczema to heal quicker.
 This type of treatment works by wearing one damp pair of eczema socks covered with a dry pair AND a natural cream or balm such as the Organic Manuka Skin Soothing Cream or Emily Skin Soothers Super Dry Soother to heal eczema quickly and painlessly.
+Dry wrapping is much easier and less messy and we like to recommend it as a first line of defense.
+Learn all about dry wrapping.

 Looking for more moisturizing treatments?
 Check out these nourishing natural eczema creams.
 If pompholyx specifically is a concern, this EczeHerbal Pompholyx Eczema Cream is a really great treatment with colloidal oats and aloe vera along with Chinese herbs selected just for this type of dermatitis.